French Crème Brûlée

 You should make sure you completely cover the custard with the sugar, so as to not burn the custard when you are torching it.

-You will find that the top layer of custard is slightly warmed by the process, but this improves the effect, having the delicious cold custard below.
+You will find that the top layer of custard is slightly warmed by the process, but this improves the effect, of having the delicious cold custard below.

 Remember, breaking the surface is one of life’s small pleasures!